mongodb/specifications/source/change-streams/change-streams.rst

      *
      * @note: Whether a change is reported as an event of the operation type
      * `update` or `replace` is a server implementation detail.
+     *
+     * @note: The server will add new `operationType` values in the future and drivers
+     * MUST NOT err when they encounter a new `operationType`.
+Unknown `operationType`
+     * values may be represented by "unknown" or the literal string value.
      */
     operationType: "insert" | "update" | "replace" | "delete" | "invalidate" | "drop" | "dropDatabase" | "rename";

     /**
-     * Contains two fields: “db” and “coll” containing the database and
+     * Contains two fields: "db" and "coll" containing the database and
      * collection name in which the change happened.
+     *
+     * @note: Drivers MUST NOT err when extra fields are encountered in the `ns` document
+     * as the server may add new fields in the future such as `viewOn`.
      */
     ns: Document;